Robert Condon

 Robert Likens Condon (November 10, 1912 – June 3, 1976) was a U.S. Representative from California from 1953 to 1955.
 During World War II he served in the United States Army.

 Career

 Born in Berkeley, California, Condon attended the public schools.
 He graduated from the University of California at Berkeley in 1934 and from the law college of the same university in 1938.
 He was editor in chief of the California Law Review in 1938 and was admitted to the California bar in the same year.
 Between 1938 and 1942 he served as attorney for the National Labor Relations Board.
+He also studied chemistry and physiology.

+He served with the Office of Price Administration in 1942 as chief enforcement attorney for northern California and later as regional investigator for five Western States.